What “Integrity” Indicates

 What “Critical” Exposure Indicates

 Critical exposure indicates significant structural inconsistencies actively distorting forecast reliability and planning accuracy.
+At this intensity, the distortion is not contained within the pipeline — it is embedded in every downstream planning decision.

 Exposure patterns at this classification typically reflect cumulative governance degradation rather than isolated anomalies.